Starcounter/Docs/guides/SQL/sql-isolation-between-applications/README.md

-# SQL isolation between applications
+# SQL Isolation Between Applications

 Applications running in the same code-host are isolated on different levels: